umran/fsm/readme.md

 }
 ````
 Please note that all of the above fields are optional and do not have to be defined for all states.
-For example a particular state might not allow further transitions, in which case its `Transitions` property would be empty or `nil`.
+For example a particular state might not allow further transitions, in which case its `Transitions` field would be `nil`.
+Leaving it undefined in such a case would be completely fine.

+The same applies for the `On` field.
+If there is nothing further to be done on transitioning to a particular state, its `On` field maybe be ignored.

 It is worth noting that if `InitialState` is not specified, it defaults to false.
-So if a particular state is not an initial state we can safely leave out the `InitialState` property.
+So if a particular state is not an initial state we can safely leave out its `InitialState` property.

 ### Machines
 #### New(): Generating a new machine